myersm0/CorticalSurfaces.jl/README.md

 ### Constructors
 To create a Hemisphere struct that will encapsulate spatial information, two pieces of information are required:
-- a numeric `Matrix` of coordinates having 3 columns (x, y, z)
+- a numeric `Matrix` of coordinates having 3 rows (x, y, z) and a number of columns equaling the number of vertices
-- a `BitVector`, the length of which is equal to the number of rows in the coordinate `Matrix`, indicating the presence of the medial wall (`true` if the vertex is part of the medial wall, `false` otherwise)
+- a `BitVector`, the length of which is equal to the number of columns in the coordinate `Matrix`, indicating the presence of the medial wall (`true` if the vertex is part of the medial wall, `false` otherwise)

 For example, to create two hemispheres (with nonsensical coordinate and medial wall information, in this case, but actual data for these things could come from a GIFTI file, a CSV file, etc):
 ```
 nverts = 32492
-surf = zeros(nverts, 3)
+surf = zeros(3, nverts)
 mw = rand(Bool, nverts)
 hemL = Hemisphere(surf, mw)
 mw = rand(Bool, nverts)